Kentico/xperience-by-kentico-kentico-migration-tool/README.md

     * Module permissions (permissions work differently in Xperience by Kentico, see [Role management](https://docs.xperience.io/x/7IVwCg) and [UI page permission checks](https://docs.xperience.io/x/8IKyCg))
     * As with all object types, the migration toolkit does not transfer code files to the target project.
 You need to manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).
 * **Setting values**
   * Xperience by Kentico uses a sub-set of the settings available in Kentico Xperience 13.
-The migration only transfers the values of settings that exist in Xperience by Kentico.
+The migration only transfers the values of settings that exist in Xperience by Kentico. 🔥this newly includes new limitation, multiple sites can be migrated so if there are settings related to single site those will not be migrated (we don't know how to merge them into single global value)🔥
 * **Countries and states**
+🔥new point - Content language is migrated from cultures that were used on sites🔥

 ### Unsupported data